 After his Resurrection Jesus told the disciples to wait in Jerusalem for the Father’s gift of the Holy Spirit, from whom they would receive power to be His witnesses to the ends of the earth.
+He taught them the mysteries of the Kingdom of God.
+He finished his discourse by stating that the Holy Spirit will declare to the disciples the things that are to come.
+He will glorify Jesus, declaring to the disciples the same teachings that Jesus had taught them during his ministry on earth.
+The Holy Spirit will teach them the divine knowledge and wisdom of the Father that belongs to Jesus, both the Father and the Son being one in the Blessed Trinity.
 After his ascension to heaven, the men returned to Jerusalem and joined together in prayer in an upper room.
 On the Day of Pentecost, just as Jesus had promised they received the Spirit.
 It came in the form of a violent wind that filled the house and the tongues of fire came to rest on each of them.
 Being filled with the Holy Spirit, they were given the power of preaching and healing and they spoke in tongues.
 Thus having received the Holy Spirit, the disciples went out and preached the message of Jesus.
-This was the beginning of the Church.

 Pentecost means fiftieth day.
 It was the second of three great Jewish Feasts.
 For the Jews it was a day of gratitude.
 It was a day of thanksgiving for the completion of the harvest.
 However, on this day a great transformation took place in the small group of disciples.
 They were persons perplexed, scared, dumfounded and disappointed, that kept them closeted in a little upper room.
 Rightly, we are not told where that room was situated.
 We only know that room was in a house in Jerusalem and people had come to Jerusalem from every nation to express their harvest gratitude.
 They spoke different languages; they came with different intentions; they had different motives.
 It is this motley group who witnessed a sound that made them assemble together.
 To their astonishment, some Galilean spoke to them in their own native language.
 To their surprise, some unheard of illiterates spoke the language they understood so well.
 We all know how difficult it is to learn another language.
 Yet we are told that these disciples spoke and people, coming from various nations, understood them.
 It is the hearers and not the speakers who make this claim!
 This was the novel experience of the new harvest, Pentecost!
 Indeed as St Paul tells us that no one can say, “Jesus is Lord” unless he is under the influence of the Holy Spirit.